 Reporting and Disclosure Requirements

-Under the regime, reporting would be against a standard that is to be developed in accordance with the TCFD Recommendations.
+Under the proposed climate-related financial disclosure regime, reporting would be against a standard that is to be developed in accordance with the TCFD Recommendations.
 The External Reporting Board (XRB) will develop, consult on and issue new reporting standards and implementation guidance material to assist businesses required to disclose.
 XRB is an independent Crown Entity responsible for accounting and auditing & assurance standards in New Zealand.

 MFE will work with regulated parties on how to undertake the scenario analysis component of the disclosures.

 Disclosures by required entities will be made on a "comply-or-explain" basis.
-Effectively this means that where the required information is not available or that disclosures are not possible following best endeavours, the entities can explain rather than disclosing.
+Effectively this means that where the required information is not available or the relevant disclosures cannot be made following best endeavours, the entities can explain rather than disclosing.

 Scope and Implementation of the Regime

-The Financial Markets Authority will be responsible for independent monitoring, reporting and enforcement of the regime.
+The Financial Markets Authority will be responsible for independent monitoring, reporting and enforcement of the new climate-related financial disclosure regime.

-The organisations that would be required to make disclosures under the amendment include:
+The organisations that would be required to make disclosures under the draft amendment legislation are "climate reporting entities", which include: